patrick-12sigma/physiophile.github.io/_posts/2017-11-2-Papers_Notes_CNN.md

 - Anchors
   - Translation-invariant: this helps to reduce network size.
 For VGG, the parameter count is 512 x (4+2) x 9.
   - Multi-scale: the design of multiscale anchors is a key component for sharing features without etra cost for addressig scales
-- Training
+- Training RPN
   - Generating training data: anchors are assigned 1 if IoU > 0.7 or highest IoU with a given groundtruth box.
+Note that this is a binary classification problem (object vs background).
   - Loss function: multitask (cls+reg)
-    \\[
+    $$
     L({p_i}, {t_i}) = \frac{1}{N_ {cls}} \sum_i L_ {cls}(p_i, p_i^* ) + \lambda \frac{1}{N_ {reg}} \sum_i p_i^* L_ {reg}(t_i, t_i^* )
-    \\]
+    $$
     where groundtruth label $ p_i^ * $ = 1 if anchor is positive, 0 othewise. $p_i$ is the predicted probability of anchor i being an object, $t_i$ is the parameterized coordinates of predicted bounding box (transformation from anchor), and $ t_i^* $ is the corresponding groundtruth. $L_{cls}$ is log loss ($-\log p_i$, object vs background). $ L_{reg} = R(t_i - t_i^* ) $ where $R$ is the robust loss function (smooth $L_1$, Huber).
   - Fine-tuning VGG (13 conv + 3 FC) from conv3_1 and up as the shallower layers are very generic.
 Fine-tuning whole network for ZF (5 + 3).
-  - 4-step Alternating training:
+  - 4-step **Alternating training**:
     0. Fine-tune a ImageNet-pretrained model for RPN.
     1. Fine-tune a ImageNet-pretrained model for Fast R-CNN with RPN proposal.
 No sharing up to this point.
     2. Fix detector network conv layers (now shared layers) and fine-tune unique RPN layers
     3. Fix conv layers and fine-tune unique R-CNN layers
   - Joint training by combining loss from two networks.
-This leads to close reults but up to 50% faster than alternating training.
+This leads to close results but up to 50% faster than alternating training.
   - Ignore cross-boundary anchors during training but enable during testing.
 - Number of region proposal by NMS
   - Non-maximum suppression (NMS) on proposal regions.
 This leads to ~2000 regions for an IOU threshold of 0.7 during NMS.